Updated: May 3

 The first day of Spring is right around the corner, which means sailing season is that much closer!

 We're looking forward to booking your sail..
-Tall Tales leaves the dock in Mystic each day at 11:30 and 4:30.
+Tall Tales leaves the dock in New London Many times a day.

 Birthday party or Anniversary coming up and you're not sure how to celebrate?
 Book a cruise!